gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [Gradle Module Metadata](userguide/publishing_gradle_module_metadata.html) is a format used to serialize the Gradle component model, similar to but more powerful than Maven’s POM.

 By default, the Gradle Module Metadata file contains a build identifier field which defaults to a unique ID generated during build execution.
 This behaviour can now be disabled at the publication level, allowing users to opt-in for a reproducible Gradle Module Metadata file.
-This enables downstream tasks to consider it up-to-date and result in faster builds.
+This enables downstream tasks to consider it up-to-date, resulting in faster and reproducible builds.

 ```groovy
 main(MavenPublication) {